rana-zaid/catalog/README.md

 <br />5. mkdir catalog.
 <br />6. cd catalog.

-__2. Write your Flask application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog within the VM).__
+__2. Write your Flask application locally in the vagrant/catalog directory (which will automatically be synced to /vagrant/catalog     &nbsp;&nbsp;within the VM).__

 __3. Create a setup application database: catalog/database_setup.py.__
 </br>__4. seed it with fake date catalog/seeder.py.__